tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 sytems.
 These systems assume the address of the recursive resolver and the terminal client are similar.
 In other cases, the client's actual address is forwarded to the authoritative server by the recursive using the EDNS0 Client Subnet feature.
-This is a practice discouraged by DoH for privacy reasons.
+DoH discourages this practice privacy reasons.
 Sharing this address, while detrimental to privacy, can result in better targeted DNS resolutions.